Biking

 Litter is an ongoing problem on the Common and we encourage all vistors remove any litter they see.
 To participate in the regular Litter Picks on the Common, please Get Involved.

-The hot dry summer of 2022 followed by late summer rain made it difficult for young understory trees to establish and mature trees to cope.
-Tree safety works were undertaken.
-Issues addressed included branch failure where mature trees have transpired (pulled water to the leaf), adding weight to weakened limbs.
-Also, several elms died due to a combination of disease and drought.
+Hot dry summers (such as in 2022) followed by late summer rainfall makes it difficult for young understory trees to establish and mature trees to cope.
+Tree safety works are undertaken to address issues such as tree limb failure - mature trees transpire (pull water to the leaf) adding weight to weakened limbs.

 Drainage